VenusProtocol/venus-protocol-documentation/risk/resilient-price-oracle.md

 #### Resilient Price Feeds

 The Resilient Price Feeds replace the single source price provider used in the Comptroller contract with a more robust and reliable solution.
 This new component not only fetches asset prices from various on-chain sources but also includes a fallback mechanism to protect the protocol from oracle failures.
-Presently, this feature incorporates Chainlink, RedStone, Pyth Network, Binance Oracle, and TWAP oracles, with the possibility of adding more in the future.
+Presently, this feature incorporates Chainlink, RedStone, Pyth Network and Binance oracles, with the possibility of adding more in the future.

 #### Governance Configurations